Constructive Decision Theory: Introduction

 The rest of this paper is organized as follows.
-We begin the next section with a description of the syntactic programs that we take as our objects of choice, discuss several interpretations of the model, and show how syntactic programs can be interpreted as Savage acts.
-In Section 3, we present our assumptions on preferences The key postulate is an analogue of Krantz et al.'s \citeyear{KLST71} \emph{cancellation axiom}.
+In the next section, we introduce the syntactic programs that we take as our objects of choice, discuss several interpretations of the model, and show how syntactic programs can be interpreted as Savage acts.
+This section also includes several examples illustrating the power of our approach.
+In Section 3, we present our assumptions on preferences.
+Because the set of programs does not have a mixture-space structure, we replace independence assumptions with Krantz et al.'s (\citeyear{KLST71}) \emph{cancellation axiom}.
 In Section 4 we present our representation theorems for decision problems with subjective outcomes and those with objective outcomes.
 Section 5 discusses how our framework can model boundedly rational reasoning.
 In Section 6 we discuss how updating works for new information about the external world as well as for new information about preferences.
-Section 7 concludes.
+Our goal in this paper is to introduce our approach and to relate it to the classical Savage approach.
+We conclude in Section 7 with a discussion of the benefits of the approach and further suggestions for how it can be applied.